 - Check what you are spending and categorize it between needs and wants.
-Add you expenses to your monthly budget.
+Add your expenses to your monthly budget.

 - Track your incomes and expenses with a worksheet.
 Then, make the necessary adjustments as you go.

-You must repeat this exercise every month in order to improve your finances and to be accountable about how the money enters and leaves your pocket.
+You must repeat this exercise every month in order to improve your finances and to be accountable for how the money enters and leaves your pocket.

 5. Plan and schedule ahead the month

 Planning is such a huge part of a successful life and career.
 Benjamin Franklin said, “By failing to prepare, you are preparing to fail.”
 I mean, have you ever read Franklin’s bio?
 Seems like he knows what he is talking about!

 So?
 It is not a surprise that planning is included in the things you MUST do at the beginning of the month.
 Some of the things you should be planning/scheduling are:

 You know, self-care, hobbies, time alone?
 You might be wondering why would you plan that.
 Well, can you remember when was the last time you did something for fun?

 Your typical routine can make you forget the importance of doing things for yourself.
 Scheduling these things in your calendar guarantees you time to rest, recharge your batteries, and practice self-love every month.
 Schedule this in your calendar and you’ll save yourself from a lot of burnouts.